Opportunity Search Results

 If you are an energetic, friendly, outgoing individual who has a love for the outdoors, then a park host could be right for you!
 Park hosts volunteer as representatives and stewards of Texas State Parks.
 They provide operational support to the park and information to the visiting public.

 Duties can be both indoor and outdoor.
-This includes but not limits: Answering main phone line, checking campers, cleaning of restrooms, maintenance of rental facilities, trail maintenance, landscaping, and more.
-Interpretation assignments c)an be added as well.
+This includes but not limits: Answering main phone line, checking in campers, cleaning of restrooms, maintenance of rental facilities, trail maintenance, landscaping, and more.
+Assisting with interpretation assignments can be added as well.

 Program: Lake Casa Blanca State Park